-The Meryon Memorial drinking fountain can be seen on the left of the road that leads to the Bistro Cafe and promenade.
+The Meryon Memorial drinking fountain can be seen on the left of the road that leads to the Pebble Beach Cafe and promenade.
 It was presented to Gosport Council by the mother of Lieutenant Commander Thomas Chalmers-Meryon who was lost at sea, Wednesday 29 January 1913.
 He was Commander of the H.M.
 Submarine C21 and was on the deck of the submarine when a wave washed him overboard.

 Three submarines had been engaged in exercises off St Andrews Bay as part of twelve boats of the Dundee submarine flotilla, and while C21 was returning up the Tay River in heavy weather a small squall struck her.
 Lieutenant Meryon, together with a leading seaman, was on the conning tower navigating.
 The submarine heeled over and Meryon was thrown off balance and flung into the water, and as he was dressed in oilskins and sea boots he disappeared almost at once.